MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/cart-view-handlers.md

 ---
 # required metadata

-title: POS Cart view events and handlers.
+title: POS Cart view events and handlers
 description: This topic explains how extensions can consume the POS view events and handlers for custom scenarios.
-author: RobinARH
+author: mugunthanm
 manager: AnnBe
 ms.date: 02/13/2020
 ms.topic: article